brandur/sorg/content/articles/live-reload.md

 elegant possible solution, but it's pragmatic choice.
 The build would still work fine without the special cases, but it'd be a little less efficient.
-Also, the pace of newly created editors isn't _so_ frantic so we won't be able to keep up with them.
+Also, the pace of newly created editors isn't _so_ frantic so we will be able to keep up with them.

 ### Hardening the build loop (#build-loop)